tiagomms/Loops-X-R/Docs/PROMPT_TEMPLATE.md

   - Use roman numerals (i, ii, iii...) for detailed sub-points
   - Never reuse numbers within the same context
   - Maintain hierarchy in nested lists
+  - Example of proper enumeration:
+    1. Main point
+       a.
+Sub-point
+          i.
+Detailed sub-point
+          ii.
+Another detailed sub-point
+       b.
+Another sub-point
+    2. Another main point
+       a.
+Sub-point
+          i.
+Detailed sub-point
+  - Common mistakes to avoid:
+    - DO NOT reuse numbers in different sections (e.g., don't start with 1, 2, 3 in multiple places)
+    - DO NOT mix numbering styles (e.g., don't use 1, 2, 3 for sub-points)
+    - DO NOT skip hierarchy levels (e.g., don't go from 1 directly to i)
+    - DO NOT use the same number twice in the same context
+  - Correct hierarchy flow:
+    1. First main point
+       a.
+First sub-point
+          i.
+First detail
+          ii.
+Second detail
+       b.
+Second sub-point
+          i.
+First detail
+    2. Second main point
+       a.
+First sub-point
+          i.
+First detail

+### Error Correction
+- Magic Phrase for Quick Fixes:
+  - Simply state: "Please follow the template."
+  - This will make AI:
+    a.
+Review the entire PROMPT_TEMPLATE.md
+    b.
+Identify any deviations
+    c.
+Correct all issues
+    d.
+Continue with proper formatting

+- Specific Issues and Corrections:
+  1. Enumeration Mistakes
+     a.
+Use: "Please follow the enumeration rules from PROMPT_TEMPLATE.md"
+     b.
+AI will fix numbering hierarchy

+  2. Code Style Issues
+     a.
+Use: "Please follow the code quality standards"
+     b.
+AI will review and apply:
+        i.
+SOLID principles
+        ii.
+Documentation standards
+        iii.
+Type safety rules
+        iv.
+String formatting rules

+  3. Documentation Gaps
+     a.
+Use: "Please follow the documentation guidelines"
+     b.
+AI will add:
+        i.
+XML comments
+        ii.
+Inline comments
+        iii.
+Class documentation
+        iv.
+Method documentation

+  4. Project Structure Issues
+     a.
+Use: "Please follow the project structure"
+     b.
+AI will ensure:
+        i.
+Correct namespace usage
+        ii.
+Proper file organization
+        iii.
+Assembly references
+        iv.
+Dependency management

+- Best Practices for Error Correction:
+  1. Start with the magic phrase for general issues
+  2. Use specific phrases for targeted fixes
+  3. No need for detailed explanations
+  4. AI will self-correct and continue properly

+### Stashed Prompts System
+- Unfinished prompts are stored in the `StashedPrompts/` directory
+- File naming convention: `Name-{datetime}.md`
+  - Name: Required, descriptive of the prompt's purpose
+  - Datetime: In Lisbon, Portugal timezone (WET/WEST)
+- Prompts are not executed until explicitly requested
+- AI will ask for a name if not provided
+- AI will ask clarifying questions about incomplete prompts
+- AI will maintain a list of TODO items from stashed prompts

 ### Code Quality Standards
 - Follow SOLID principles unless explicitly stated otherwise